edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
-We might want to know how many wave observations were collected at each buoy, or how many buoys are operated by a single company.
+We might want to know how many observations were collected in each site, or how many observations were made in each country.
 We can perform summary stats quickly using groups.
 But first we need to figure out what we want to group by.

 Let's begin by exploring our data: